Belfast bakery discriminated by refusing gay cake order, court rules

 BELFAST A Northern Ireland bakery owned by devout Christians who refused to bake a cake with a pro-gay marriage slogan was found guilty of discrimination in Belfast on Tuesday and fined.

-Northern Ireland's Deputy First Minister Martin McGuinness, a member of the Irish nationalist party Sinn Fein, welcomed the judgement as "a good result for equality".
+Northern Ireland's Deputy First Minister Martin McGuinness, a member of the Irish nationalist party Sinn Fein, welcomed the judgment as "a good result for equality".

 The firm initially accepted the order but later contacted Lee to cancel it and refund his money.
 Lee told a court hearing over three days in March that the bakery's refusal made him feel "unworthy" and "a lesser person".

-In her judgement, District Judge Isobel Brownlie said that while the defendants had a right to religious beliefs "they are limited as to how they manifest them".
+In her judgment, District Judge Isobel Brownlie said that while the defendants had a right to religious beliefs "they are limited as to how they manifest them".

 For it to be otherwise "would be to allow religious belief to dictate what the law is," she added.